okfde/okfn.de/content/projekte/volksentscheid.en.md

 contact:
   github: https://github.com/okfde/volksentscheid-transparenz.de
   twitter: transparenzBER
-contact_person: arnesemsrott
 parners:
   - Mehr Demokratie
-more_text: |-
-    Further information can be found on the <a href="https://volksentscheid-transparenz.de/">website</a> of the Volksentscheid.
 ---
 In the Berlin coalition agreement, the governing parties agreed to further develop the Berlin Freedom of Information Act into a transparency law.
 However, a concrete draft has not yet been worked out.
 We want to change that.
 Together with civil society partners, we have written a draft for a Berlin Transparency Act.
 Within the framework of a referendum, we will implement the draft law for the whole of Berlin by 2021.